apecloud/kubeblocks.io/blog/use-kubeblocks-to-build-your-aigc-infra-on-amazon eks.md

 ---
-slug: Use KubeBlocks to Build Your AIGC Infra on Amazon EKS
+slug: Use KubeBlocks to Build Your AIGC Infrastructure on Amazon EKS
-title: Use KubeBlocks to Build Your AIGC Infra on Amazon EKS
+title: Use KubeBlocks to Build Your AIGC Infrastructure on Amazon EKS
-description: Use KubeBlocks to Build Your AIGC Infra on Amazon EKS
+description: Use KubeBlocks to Build Your AIGC Infrastructure on Amazon EKS
 authors:
   name: iziang
   url: https://github.com/iziang